 In the 10th century, it was designated capital by the Bagratid dynasty, to which many of Armenia’s most prominent rulers belonged.
 They moved their administration there from nearby Kars.

 While Armenia has had up to 12 capitals throughout its long history, Ani was the center of the kingdom during its most prosperous periods.
 Dubbed ‘The City of 1,001 churches,’ it was once considered one of the world’s most splendid capitals.

 The Byzantine Empire briefly took hold of Ani for a couple of decades from 1045.
 But eventually, the Seljuks, the first Turkic empire to control most of Anatolia, invaded in 1064, committing a bloody massacre of the Christian population.
 And not long after, they sold Ani to the Shaddadids, a Sunni Kurdish dynasty who acted as Seljuk vassals.

 Muslim rule came to an end in the early 1200s with help from the Georgian branch of the Bagratid dynasty, then ruled by the legendary Queen Tamar (Trabzon’s Kingdom of Trebizond also formed at this time).

 After over a century of Georgian and Armenian rule, Ani was sacked by the Mongols in 1236.
 Later, a devastating earthquake struck the city in 1319.
 And after that, it saw further raids at the hands of Tamerlane.
-The once-glorious capital was ultimately abandoned.
+Unsurprisingly, the once-glorious capital was ultimately abandoned.

 During the Ottoman years, Ani remained forgotten and mostly untouched – even by the Armenians themselves, many of whom had resettled in cities like Istanbul and Tbilisi.